'Generational talent' Sancho set to cost over £100m, but Man Utd & Chelsea target worth every penny | Goal.com

 Sancho now has 17 goals and 16 assists this season in the German top flight, becoming only the fifth player to score 15 or more and assist 15 or more goals in the same season in any of Europe's top five leagues since 2006, joining superstars of the game in Lionel Messi, Cristiano Ronaldo, Luis Suarez and Eden Hazard.

-"He makes every team better, that’s for sure," Hargreaves told BT Sport .
+"He makes every team better, that’s for sure," Hargreaves told BT Sport.
 "Everyone would love to have him.
-Man United, Man City, Liverpool, I think he’s that good that he gets in all of them.
+Man Utd, Man City, Liverpool, I think he’s that good that he gets in all of them.

 "United, Chelsea and Arsenal would all love to have him.
 It depends on personnel and who could afford him?